A woman smiling and running on a beach with large rocks in the background at sunset.

 We don't try to change the behaviour first.
 We work with the part underneath it.

-Because until that part feels safe, it will keep doing what it's always done.
-But when it no longer needs to protect you in the same way the pattern shifts.
+Because until that part feels safe, it will keep doing what it has always done.
+But when it no longer needs to protect you in the same way, the pattern shifts.
 Not because you're trying harder.
 Because your system no longer needs the coping strategy.

 This work is trauma-informed, nervous system-based, and grounded in IFS.
 It integrates parts work, somatic resourcing, and deep relational therapy to address what's actually driving the behaviour, not just the behaviour itself.